rileytinianov/rileytinianov.github.io/_projects/Research Projects/index.md

 3D plot of the furnace's energy efficiency using my Brayton Cycle analysis and the steady-state temperature distribution in COMSOL
 <br>

 I ran a series of transient studies to measure the lifecycle of the furnace with the insulation design described in the patent.
-I quickly found that the stress experienced during the heating/cooling cycle was much higher than allowable material values, and that the temperature at the furnace's surface was too hot to comfortably work around during operation.
+I found that the stress experienced during the heating/cooling cycle was much higher than allowable material values, and that the temperature at the furnace's surface was too hot to comfortably work around during operation.

 <div style="display: flex; gap: 10px;">
   <img src="/imagesreal/TooMuchStress.jpg" height="270" alt="Hub1">